 Your dentist will talk to you about the importance of excellent oral hygiene.
 This usually means visiting the office for teeth cleaning at least once every six months.
 If you have gum disease, the cost of dental implants may increase because of an increased failure rate.
 Your dentist may have to repeat the procedure in whole or in part.

 Other conditions that concern the professional are osteoporosis and steroid use.
 Both affect the overall health of the jawbones.
-With the implant anchored into this structure, it must be in optimal health.
+With the tooth implant anchored into this structure, it must be in optimal health.
 If there are problems, fixing them may drive up expenses.

 Excellent Planning Reduces Costs

 As a result, you have a lower chance of product failure.
-Therefore, your overall cost of dental implants will be less than someone else might pay.
+Therefore, your overall average cost of dental implants will be less than someone else might pay.
 Similarly, there’s a difference between out-of-pocket costs and expenses your insurer pays.
 Depending on your policy, your insurance may pick up quite a bit of the tab.

-Why Comparing Apples to Apples is Difficult
+Comparing Apples to Apples is Difficult

 How much do dental implants cost if all things are equal?
 Unfortunately, that’s difficult to answer because everyone’s situation’s different.
 A typical range of one implant may be $1,500 for someone without any complications to about $8,000.
 If you require bone grafting or further oral surgery, for example, your cost may inch toward the higher figure.